 Life cycle assessment

-Requirements and guidelines for organizational life cycle assessment
+Environmental management — Life cycle assessment — Requirements and guidance for organizational life cycle assessment

 • ISO/TS 14074:2022